 2. Electricians

-Elctrician are at risk of developing mesothelioma because they also worked alongside laggers.
-Electricians also often have to cut or drill through asbestos insulation to install cable trays, instruments, switches and wiring systems.
+Electricians are at risk of developing mesothelioma because they also work alongside laggers.
+They often have to cut or drill through asbestos insulation to install cable trays, instruments, switches, and wiring systems.

 2. Joiners, carpenters, and builders

-They are also at risk of developing mesothelioma as a result of sawing, drilling and fixing or replacing asbestos cement board often used in partition walls, suspended ceilings, flooring, roof tiles and thermal insulation.
+They are also at risk of mesothelioma due to sawing, drilling, and fixing or replacing asbestos cement board, often used in partition walls, suspended ceilings, flooring, roof tiles, and thermal insulation.

 3. Motor mechanics